awsdocs/aws-java-developer-guide-v2/doc_source/java-dg-logging.rst

 topic shows you how to use Log4j.
 You can use the SDK's logging functionality without making any changes to your application code.

-To learn more about `Log4j <http://logging.apache.org/log4j/2.x/>`_,
+To learn more about `Log4j <http://logging.apache.org/log4j/1.2/>`_,
 see the `Apache website <http://www.apache.org/>`_.

 Download the Log4J JAR
 ======================

-To use Log4j with the SDK, you need to download the Log4j JAR from the Apache website.
+To use Log4j with the SDK, you need to download the Log4j JAR from the Apache website or use Maven.
 The SDK doesn't include the JAR.
-Copy the JAR file to a location that is on your classpath.

 Log4j uses a configuration file, log4j.properties.
 Example configuration files are shown below.
 Copy this configuration file to a directory on your classpath.
 The Log4j JAR and the log4j.properties file don't have to be in the same directory.

-The log4j.properties configuration file specifies properties such as `logging level
-<http://logging.apache.org/log4j/2.x/manual/configuration.html#Loggers>`_, where logging output is
-sent (for example, `to a file or to the console
-<http://logging.apache.org/log4j/2.x/manual/appenders.html>`_), and the `format of the output
+The log4j.properties configuration file specifies properties such as logging level, where logging output is sent (for example, to a file or to the console), and the format of the output.
+See the Log4j `manual <https://logging.apache.org/log4j/1.2/manual.html>`_ for more information on configuration.

-<http://logging.apache.org/log4j/2.x/manual/layouts.html>`_.
-The logging level is the granularity of
-output that the logger generates.
+The logging level is the granularity of output that the logger generates.
 Log4j supports the concept of multiple logging :emphasis:`hierarchies`.
 The logging level is set independently for each hierarchy.
 The following two logging hierarchies are available in the |sdk-java|: